en fr de

 Digital citizenship

 What is digital citizenship?
-This is an essential question when you want to help train citizens who are users of languages and digital technology.
-Knowing what constitutes digital citizenship means knowing what you can work on with trainees.
+This is a key question if you want to contribute to the training of citizens who use both languages and digital technology.
+Knowing what constitutes digital citizenship means knowing what you might focus on in the training.

 Defining digital citizenship

-The definition of digital citizenship is based on a meta-analysis of 96 texts published between 2016 and 2020.
-These texts, published by specialists and national and international organisations, including the Council of Europe, were chosen because they define digital citizenship or refer to its various components.
-The result is a portrait of citizens who are users of languages and digital technology.
+The following definition of digital citizenship is based on a meta-analysis of 96 texts published between 2016 and 2020.
+The texts, which were published by specialists and national and international organisations, including the Council of Europe, were selected because they define digital citizenship or refer to its various components.
+The result is a ‘portrait’ of citizens who are users both of languages and of digital technology.

 What characterises people who use languages and digital technology?

-They are social actors with plural identities (inter)acting online and offline in various communities.
-Their actions are largely determined by rights and responsibilities linked to their own values and those of their communities.
+They are social actors with plural identities who (inter)act online and offline in various communities.
+Their actions are largely determined by the rights and responsibilities that derive from their own values and those of their communities.

 RECEPTION